Tumelo partners with leading proxy advisors to offer voting policies

 - Investors can vote at scale on the issues they care about across their investment holdings

-- Tumelo helps fund managers win and retain clients with diverse vote policies through their pass-through voting infrastructure.
+- Tumelo helps fund managers win and retain clients with diverse voting policies through their pass-through voting infrastructure.
 Their technology enables both retail and institutional investors to vote directly on the shares held in their pooled funds

 Shareholder voting FinTech Tumelo has brought together partnerships with proxy advisors Glass Lewis and Pensions & Investment Research Consultants (PIRC), as well as with As You Sow, to combine with its own in-house technology to deliver pass-through voting to the institutional and retail clients of fund managers.